howieliang/OpenNFCSense/README.md

 - [PDF](https://dl.acm.org/doi/pdf/10.1145/3411764.3445214)

 ## Download (/download)
-Download the OpenNFCSense-1 in zip format.
+Download the OpenNFCSense4P-1 in zip format.

 ### Installation
 Unzip and put the extracted OpenNFCSense folder into the libraries folder of your Processing sketches.
 Reference and examples are included in the OpenNFCSense folder.

-## Arduino code (/arduino): This software works with a microcontroller connected to an RC522 NFC/RFID Reader and run the Arduino code: NFCSense4P_ArduinoUno_RC522_v1.ino
+## Arduino code (/arduino)
+This software works with a microcontroller connected to an RC522 NFC/RFID Reader and run the Arduino code: NFCSense4P_ArduinoUno_RC522_v1.ino
 ![Hardware Configuration](/figures/hardware.png)

+## Cheatsheet (/cheatsheet)
-## Cheatsheet (/cheatsheet): The One-page Summary of how the algorithm works
-[![NFCSense Cheatsheet V1](figures/NFCSenseCheatSheet_v1.png)](figures/NFCSenseCheatSheet_v1.png)
+The One-page Summary of how the algorithm works [![NFCSense Cheatsheet V1](figures/NFCSenseCheatSheet_v1.png)](figures/NFCSenseCheatSheet_v1.png)

+## Documentation
-## Documentation: The full documentation will be coming soon!
+The full documentation will be coming soon!

+## Source (/src)
-## Source (/src): The source code of the OpenNFCSense library (**GNU GPLv3 copyleft license**)
+The source code of the OpenNFCSense library (**GNU GPLv3 copyleft license**)

-### Cite this Work: If you use this library, please cite the original NFCSense paper as the ACM format
+## Cite this Work:

+If you use this library, please cite the original NFCSense paper as following

+- ACM format:
 ```
 Rong-Hao Liang and Zengrong Guo.
 2021.
 NFCSense: Data-Defined Rich-ID Motion Sensing for Fluent Tangible Interaction Using a Commodity NFC Reader.
 In <i>Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems</i> (<i>CHI '21</i>).
 Association for Computing Machinery, New York, NY, USA, Article 505, 1–14.
 DOI:https://doi.org/10.1145/3411764.3445214
 ```
-or the bibtex format
+- bibtex format:
 ```
 @inproceedings{10.1145/3411764.3445214,
 author = {Liang, Rong-Hao and Guo, Zengrong},